arestch/arestch.github.io/README.md

 [dom-repeat](https://www.polymer-project.org/2.0/docs/api/elements/Polymer.DomRepeat) - used in __meet-events__ for creating a list of upcoming events(items).
 Items is taken from the built-in object but it can be moved in json file aswell.

 ### WebComponents used in this application:
-[App-Route](https://www.webcomponents.org/element/PolymerElements/app-route) - used for navigation between pages in __meet-app.html__
+[App-Route](https://www.webcomponents.org/element/PolymerElements/app-route) - used for the navigation between pages in __meet-app.html__

-[iron-pages](https://www.webcomponents.org/element/PolymerElements/iron-pages) - used for navigation between pages in __meet-app.html__
+[iron-pages](https://www.webcomponents.org/element/PolymerElements/iron-pages) - used for the navigation between pages in __meet-app.html__

-[paper-input](https://www.webcomponents.org/element/PolymerElements/paper-input) - used for registration form in __meet-regfield.html__
+[paper-input](https://www.webcomponents.org/element/PolymerElements/paper-input) - used for the registration form in __meet-regfield.html__

-[paper-checkbox](https://www.webcomponents.org/element/PolymerElements/paper-checkbox) - used for registration form in __meet-regfield.html__
+[paper-checkbox](https://www.webcomponents.org/element/PolymerElements/paper-checkbox) - used for the registration form in __meet-regfield.html__

-[paper-button](https://www.webcomponents.org/element/PolymerElements/paper-button) - used for registration form in __meet-regfield.html__
+[paper-button](https://www.webcomponents.org/element/PolymerElements/paper-button) - used for the registration form in __meet-regfield.html__

-[iron-form](https://www.webcomponents.org/element/PolymerElements/iron-form) - used for registration form in __meet-regfield.html__
+[iron-form](https://www.webcomponents.org/element/PolymerElements/iron-form) - used for the registration form in __meet-regfield.html__

 [iron-icon](https://www.webcomponents.org/element/PolymerElements/iron-icon) - used to create icons.